OriginTrailClub/deepdive/README.md

 ---
 description: >-
-  OriginTrail Deep Dive is an all-in-one resource explaining OriginTrail and its utility tokens, TRAC and NEURO, to the general public.
+  OriginTrail Deep Dive is an all-in-one resource explaining OriginTrail and its utility token, TRAC, to the general public.
 cover: .gitbook/assets/OT_Deep_Dive_Logo_Presentation_12.jpg
 coverY: -479.0700447093889
 layout: